- Best all-around: The SwagDrone 210-UP

 Pros & Cons

-Most people said that it’s a fun starter racing drone for people who want to learn.
+Most people said that it’s a fun starter racing drone for beginners who want to learn.
 It comes at a decent price.

 When it comes to flight performance, many said that it’s fast and responds quickly.
 Someone who flew the drone in 50 to 60 mph wind said that it performed pretty well.